orchidsoftware/orchid.software/docs/en/docs/listener.md

 > **Note**.
 Multiple choice fields such as `<select name="users[]">` need to indicate that they are an array by ending the target value with a dot, such as `"users."`

-The `handle` method that will be called when the fields are changed.
+The `handle` method is called whenever the values of our target fields are changed, and it takes two arguments.
+`$repository` represents the current state of all the fields on the screen, while `$request` represents the new state of the screen.

 ```php